aemooooon/Project-Portfolio/_posts/2019-07-30-volunteer-activity.md

 Because of the current basic knowledge such as syntax, input and output, the use of simple operators.
 So even if I didn't understand it, I can see their problems at a glance.

 So this makes my job easier.
 I am still very enjoyable.
-Thank you
+Thank you.

+### update
+Aug 6, 2019.
+Today Krissi talked about if else statements.

+Aug 13, 2019.
+Today the topic was switch statements.